Dr Cesar Cornejo

 Research interests

-I create work that comments critically on social events, structures of power, and that reflects on my own personal experiences, while exploring the relationship between art, architecture and society.
-In this regard I am particularly interested on investigating through art, the expressive potential of architecture as spatial representation of social, cultural and economic structures.
+I create work that comments critically on social events and structures of power, and reflects on my personal experiences, while exploring the relationship between art, architecture, and society.
+In this regard, I am particularly interested in investigating, through art, the expressive potential of architecture as a spatial representation of social, cultural, and economic structures.

-Growing up in Peru, I was struck by the local urban landscape, where a steep contrast between extreme poverty and wealth coexisted together, and as a consequence of the experience of growing in that environment, is that my artwork strives to bridge the gap between opposite realities, with the aim to create an alternative one.
-I do this through combining different medias, creating alternative conceptual models and through cross-cultural practices that articulate opposite and sometimes disparate aspects of reality, recomposing them in new settings that challenge our perception.
+Growing up in Peru, I was struck by the local urban landscape, where a stark contrast between extreme poverty and wealth coexisted.
+As a result, my artwork strives to bridge the gap between these opposite realities and create an alternative reality.
+I do this by combining different media, creating alternative conceptual models, and through cross-cultural practices that articulate opposing and sometimes disparate aspects of reality, recomposing them in new settings that challenge our perception.

 My body of work includes installation, sculpture, painting, photography, drawing, performance, architecture and community-based projects.
-I often combine these medias in multidisciplinary projects.
-The development of an expression that combines these different elements, is an ongoing process placed at the core of my studio practice.
-As a result, I produce multilayered pieces that, while addressing specific problems that while may refer to my native Peru, they are also open to multiple readings and interpretations, making them accessible to international audiences.
+I often combine these media in multidisciplinary projects.
+The development of an expression that combines these different elements is an ongoing process central to my studio practice.
+As a result, I produce multilayered pieces that, while addressing specific problems that may refer to my native Peru, are also open to multiple readings and interpretations, making them accessible to international audiences.

-I am passionate about community work, and I strongly believe that art has the power to transform the lives and experience that people from every social and economical group have of their environment and of life in general.
-I also strongly believe that art that touches the lives of people, and is the most transcendental – while this does not necessarily mean most visible – it carries a weight that in this time and age is of urgency.
+I am passionate about community work, and I strongly believe that art has the power to transform the lives and experiences of people from every social and economic group regarding their environment and life in general.
+I also strongly believe that art that touches people's lives and is most transcendental – while this does not necessarily mean it is most visible – carries a weight that, in this time and age, is urgent.

-Also, since 2007 I have been working on a project to create a community-based museum in Puno, Perú.
-Puno MoCA redefines the concept of contemporary art museum by transforming it into a community based institution in terms of organization and infrastructure.
-Puno MoCA proposes to owners of homes located in underprivileged neighborhoods of Puno Peru, to carry out construction works in their homes for free, with the condition that in exchange they allow us to exhibit contemporary art in the repaired spaces for a period of time.
-During the time of the exhibition, visitors enter the homes to see the works and interact with the owners, and after the exhibitions are over, they keep the refurbished spaces, reintegrating them to the regular function in the houses.
+Also, since 2007, I have been working on a project to create a community-based museum in Puno, Perú.
+Puno MoCA redefines the concept of a contemporary art museum by transforming it into a community-based institution in terms of organisation and infrastructure.
+Puno MoCA proposes to owners of homes in underprivileged neighbourhoods of Puno, Peru, to carry out construction work in their homes for free, on the condition that, in exchange, they allow us to exhibit contemporary art in the repaired spaces for a period of time.
+During the exhibition, visitors enter the homes to see the works and interact with the owners.
+After the exhibitions are over, they keep the refurbished spaces and reintegrate them into the houses' regular functions.
 This project was featured in the XII Havana Biennial, 2015.

 Relevant websites: